study-ORCATech-cloud/git-labs/LAB11-Git-Hooks/README.md

 - Git installed on your system
 - Basic command-line knowledge
 - Basic shell scripting familiarity
-- Python installed for code checking examples

 ## Lab Overview

 Git hooks provide a way to execute custom scripts when specific Git events occur.
 In this lab, you'll create several types of hooks to automate common development tasks and enforce best practices.
-You'll work with pre-commit hooks for code validation, commit-message hooks for standardization, and post-commit hooks for notifications.
+You'll work with pre-commit hooks for content validation, commit-message hooks for standardization, and post-commit hooks for notifications.

 ## Lab Tasks